-The Compliance Department also presents and/or coordinates mandatory training on this Code at least annually, and may assign mandatory or voluntary training at such other times as a Compliance Department deems appropriate.
+The Compliance Department also presents and/or coordinates mandatory training on this Code at least biennially, and may assign mandatory or voluntary training on the Code or other Firm policies at such other times as the Compliance Department deems appropriate.
 Failure to attend or complete mandatory training sessions, unless excused in writing by a Compliance Officer, will likely constitute a violation of this Code and may lead to the imposition of sanctions.
 The Compliance Department maintains an attendance or completion list, as appropriate, of all Supervised Persons assigned to such training sessions.